awslabs/aws-athena-query-federation/README.md

 2. Joins against any orders with 'WARN' or 'ERROR' events in Cloudwatch logs by using regex matching and extraction. (see athena-cloudwatch)
 3. Joins against our EC2 inventory to get the hostname(s) and status of the Order Processor(s) that logged the 'WARN' or 'ERROR'. (see athena-cmdb)
 4. Joins against DocumentDB to obtain customer contact details for the affected orders. (see athena-docdb)
-5. Joins against a scatter-gather query sent to the Driver Fleet via Android Push notification. (see athena-android)
-6. Joins against DynamoDB to get shipping status and tracking details. (see athena-dynamodb)
+5. Joins against DynamoDB to get shipping status and tracking details. (see athena-dynamodb)
-8. Joins against HBase to get payment status for the affected orders. (see athena-hbase)
+6. Joins against HBase to get payment status for the affected orders. (see athena-hbase)
-7. Joins against the advertising conversion data in BigQuery to see which promotions need to be applied if a re-order is needed. (see athena-bigquery)

 ```sql
 WITH logs